 For more details please download our Autumn Statement report.

-The way in which tax charges (or tax relief, as appropriate) are applied depends upon individual circumstances and may be subject to change in the future.
+Please note: The way in which tax charges (or tax relief, as appropriate) are applied depends upon individual circumstances and may be subject to change in the future.
 The information in this report is based upon our understanding of the Chancellor’s Autumn Statement 2017, in respect of which specific implementation details may change when the final legislation and supporting documentation are published.
 This document is solely for information purposes and nothing in this document is intended to constitute advice or a recommendation.
 You should not make any investment decisions based upon its content.
 ISA and pensions eligibility depend on personal circumstances.
 The value of investments can fall as well as rise and you may not get back the full amount you originally invested.
 Whilst considerable care has been taken to ensure that the information contained within this document is accurate and up-to-date, no warranty is given as to the accuracy or completeness of any information.
 All tax tables include numbers, rates and allowances only.
 None of the usual qualifying notes are included in this report.